the-lasya-projects/Online_Shopping_Platform/README.md

 ### Documentation:
 -------------------

-Documentation available from the wiki <http://shopizer-ecommerce.github.io/shopizer/#>
+Documentation available from the wiki <http://shopizer-ecommerce.github.io/shopizer/

-ChatOps <https://shopizer.slack.com>  - Join our Slack channel https://shopizer-slackin.herokuapp.com/

 More information is available on shopizer web site here <http://www.shopizer.com>